 Here’s the thing about our program – pretty much anyone can benefit from the structure and positive environment we offer – even “neurotypical” kids!
 Childhood is all about developing social skills, learning to regulate emotions, and finding ways to be better problem-solvers.
 All kids would improve these skills in the context of a program like Camp STAR!
 However, we know that kids with ADHD struggle more than their peers with developing and using these skills.
 Our program provides extra support in the areas where kids with ADHD struggle the most.

 Please note, it is ultimately your responsibility to understand your insurance benefits.
-We strongly encourage each family consult with their insurance provider prior to enrolling at Camp STAR.
+We strongly encourage each family to consult with their insurance provider prior to enrolling at Camp STAR.

-Although scholarship decisions are largely need-based, extenuating circumstance are also considered.
+Although scholarship decisions are largely need-based, extenuating circumstances are also considered.
 We know that many Camp STAR families incur significant out-of-pocket expenses related to evaluations, therapies, and medical specialists for their child.
 Therefore, we encourage all families to apply.

-Families may apply for scholarship after they have completed an intake appointment.
+Families may apply for a scholarship after they have completed an intake appointment.
 To start the intake process, or to request further information, please complete the inquiry form above.

 Transportation to and from camp is not included.
 However, Camp STAR families come from all over the state, and many choose to carpool.
 Each year, we make a list of families interested in carpooling and will share that information a few weeks before the start of camp.